mintty/mintty/wiki/Tips.md

 then (as generic fallback) `fr` and `en`, each in all resource configuration folders (subfolder `lang`).

+Note that Windows may already have localized the default entries of the system menu, which makes the system menu language inconsistent because mintty adds a few items here.
+Choose `Language=en` to “reverse-localize” this, as well as the font and colour chooser dialogs.

+Choose `Language=en_US` to change `Colour` to `Color` in the menus.

+### Adding translations to localization ###

 Localization files for various language or language/region codes are looked up in the resource configuration folders, subfolder `lang`.
 Mintty uses a simplified `gettext` file format but not the `gettext` library;
 all messages must be encoded in UTF-8, the Content-Type charset is ignored.

-Note that Windows may already have localized the default entries of the system menu, which makes the system menu language inconsistent because mintty adds a few items here.
-Choose `Language=en` to “reverse-localize” this, as well as the font and colour chooser dialogs.
+To add a new language, copy `messages.pot` to the desired `.po` file (including a region suffix if appropriate, like `fr_CH`) and add the `msgstr` entries which are empty in the template.
+The tool `poedit` may be used but remember to use UTF-8 encoding.

+Note that `&` marks in menu item labels define keyboard shortcuts to be handled by Windows.
+The script `keycheck` with your `.po` file as parameter checks for ambiguous shortcut entries; these are not errors but you may consider to reduce ambiguities.
+Note that a future (or currently patched) version of the `uniq` tool is needed to cover non-ASCII keyboard shortcuts.

 ## Running mintty stand-alone ##